What is a Grain Dryer?

 Introduction

 A grain dryer is a device used to dry grains.
 It helps reduce the moisture content of grains to a safe level for long-term storage.
 This prevents spoilage and ensures the quality of the grains.
-Below, I will introduce more details about grain dryers.
+Below, I will provide more details about grain dryers.

 Working principle